Sagnac/OpticalRayTracing.jl/README.md

 ## Seidel aberrations

 The surface coefficients can be extracted by querying the relevant `WIJK` fields.
 In addition, chromatic aberration can be quantified for a given `δn` vector.
+The results are in waves at the `d` spectral line for a system in `mm`; the wavelength parameter can also be tuned.

 ```julia
 julia> aberrations(surfaces, system)
 OpticalRayTracing.Aberration